nvashish123/reInventLambdaCICD/README.md

 update the source code of the preTrafficHook.js lambda function to return the status as 'Failed' on line 25 Update the Lambda function code in app.js to make the changes visible for testing purpose.
 Save and check in the changes
-The Pipeline should fail at the deploy stage and the new code should not be deployed.
+The CodePipeline should fail at the deploy stage and the new code should not be deployed.
 This is intentional as our Lambda pretrafficHook returned a test failure and the deployment was rolled back.

 ```